javiguuti/trabajo_grupal_final/README.md

 I am currently building my portfolio with projects in exploratory data analysis, machine learning and applied data science.
 My goal is to pursue a research-oriented Master's degree and contribute to interdisciplinary research projects as a Graduate Student Researcher (GSR).
+I am particularly interested in applying data science and machine learning to healthcare, agriculture and real-world decision-making problems.

 My research interests include: